jlaso/PreEmptiveCache/README.md

 A class to document the article I published on PHPClasses.

-Once the repo is in your drive run ```composer update``` in order to generate the appropiate autoload files.
+Once the repo is in your drive run ```composer dumpautoload``` in order to generate the appropriate autoload files.